UBC-MDS/DSCI_522_Group411/README.md

 Next, we will need to determine if the features are correlated with the target.
 We will do this by fitting an additive linear model.
 We will then conduct a hypothesis test and interpret the p-values to determine which features are significant.
 This hypothesis test will also serve as a validation for the feature importances computed in the last step.

-To get a better understanding of our features, we will also test for multicolinearity by computing their variance inflation factors.
+To get a better understanding of our features, we will also test for multicollinearity by computing their variance inflation factors.
 We will then check for and remove any redundancies between features.
 This will allow us to build a more accurate model in the next step.

 Once we have confirmed which features are correlated with the target and are non-redundant, we will fit a random forest model using these features.
 We will then compute the feature importances using the `feature_importances_` attribute.